sbliven/dotfiles/README.md

 These are my config files for bash, vim, git, pymol, etc. They are intended for my personal use and are not intended for redistribution.

 Scripts written by me (as indicated in the file header) are public domain unless otherwise specified.
-I have tried to indicate sources where I've used other people's code or included third-party libraries, but I haven't thoroughly scrutenized the licenses of everything included here.
-My appologies if anything is misused.
+I have tried to indicate sources where I've used other people's code or included third-party libraries, but I haven't thoroughly scrutinized the licenses of everything included here.
+My apologies if anything is misused.

 Installation
 ------------